didirus/tessa-personal-trainer/README.md

 # Tessa, your personal trainer
 If you are spending a lot of time on your computer, either home or in an office, Tessa helps you do small exercises to relax your muscles.

+NOTE: only compatible for Mac user for now.

 ## Author
 Diede Rusticus(diede.rusticus@gmail.com)